Icinga/icinga-powershell-plugins/doc/31-Changelog.md

 ### Enhancements

+* [#156](https://github.com/Icinga/icinga-powershell-plugins/issues/156) Adds feature to modify the output status of `Invoke-IcingaCheckCertificate` from `UNKNOWN` to `OK` in case no certificate was found by setting the new argument `-IgnoreEmpty`

 ### Bugfixes

 * [#144](https://github.com/Icinga/icinga-powershell-plugins/pull/144) Fixes filtering for `Invoke-IcingaCheckEventLog` which resulted in wrong results, depending on the plugin configuration